 Once you have met the requirements and completed the registration process, you will receive a general practicing certificate for occupational therapy from the provincial regulatory body.

 Once registered, your registration is valid until the renewal date set by that provincial regulator.
 When it is time to re-register, you will not be asked to repeat the process above.
 Instead, you will be asked to demonstrate proof of continuing competence as defined by each of the regulators.
 Visit the provincial regulatory sites to learn about the process for renewing your registration on an annual basis.

 Please note that your registration is valid only in the province in which you registered.
 If you wish to move to another province in Canada, you must re-register.
 Again, the steps to take to re-register are set out on the website of each provincial regulator.

-Visit the Internationally Educated Occupational Therapists’ (IEOT) portal, GoCanadaOT, or the Occupational Therapy Examination and Practice Preparation Project – OTEPP website for more information on working as an OT in Canada.
+Visit the Internationally Educated Occupational Therapists’ (IEOT) portal, GoCanadaOT, or the Occupational Therapy Examination and Practice Preparation Program – OTEPP website for more information on working as an OT in Canada.
 For information on immigrating to Canada or obtaining a work permit, visit Citizenship and Immigration Canada.